hepip/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID

-Implementation of a PID controller in C++ to maneuver the vehicle around the track!
+The repository contains implementation of a PID controller in C++ to maneuver the vehicle around Udacity's Simulated track.

-This project involves a Unity Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
+The Unity Simulator used for this project can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
 The simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

+#### Paramater Selection
 The hyper-parameters have been chosen based on manual tuning.
 If there is too much oscillation, either the proportional gain was reduced or the derivative gain was increased until it stabalizes.
 The integral term was set to zero.

 Kp = 0.15; Ki = 0.0 ; Kd = 2.5